glpi-project/docdev/source/upgradeguides/glpi-10.1.rst

 2. table name as first parameter and condition as second parameter,
 3. raw SQL queries,

-The most logical one was only the first one, therefore all other has now been deprecated.
+The most used and easiest to maintain was the first.
+The second has been deprecated and the thrird has been prohibited or security reasons.

-I you were using the second syntax,you will replace as follow:
+I you were using the second syntax, you will need to replace as follows:

 .. code-block:: diff